 Other privately funded scholarships and awards than the ones listed below are available.
-Information about these scholarships as well as scholarship applications may be obtained by visiting BRTC's financial aid office online at http://www.blackrivertech.org/financial-aid.
+Information about these scholarships as well as scholarship applications may be obtained by visiting BRTC's Financial Aid Office online at https://blackrivertech.org/financial-aid.

 Scholarship Deadlines